-Welcome to the Facebook Marketing Strategy series!
+Welcome to the Facebook Marketing Strategy series in which we share the best practices for how to use Facebook for business!
 This is part 9 of the series.

 - Part 1: How to craft effective Facebook intro copy